 Well, of course – that’s because you can.
 The entrepreneurial-minded are adaptive problem solvers.
 A “you can’t do that” is practically a dare to “do just that.”
 If you’re a pioneer, many times you really can do what others don’t see as possible (yet).
 But high-achieving pioneers and visionaries surround themselves with a variety of perspectives to get good intelligence and avoid blind spots.

 10. You’re a Good Bouncer

 Like Tigger, your top is made out of rubber and your bottom is made out of springs.
 You bounce back quickly.
 After all, it’s hard to keep an optimistic, purpose-driven, adaptive problem-solver down.
 You’re prone to resilience.
 You may get knocked down a few times… but you won’t stay down for long.

-How many of these 10 entrepreneurial traits do you see in leaders you admire?
-How many do you see in yourself?
+How many of these 10 entrepreneurial traits do you see in yourself?

 If you’re an entrepreneur, you’re already in a unique group.
 Embrace the traits that help you advance.
 Learn more about your own strengths and leverage your understanding of your entrepreneurial traits and skill sets to make the most of your journey and avoid common pitfalls.